 Did I mention I am the queen of justification?

 “You only have one chance to make a first impression, shouldn’t it be your best version?”

 The same rules apply to clothing.
-I live by the expression “cost per wear”, whether it’s a cool pair of Acne Studios jeans or a pricey Max Mara dress I purchased 22 years ago, I wear them both to death.
-Done right, classic pieces will never fail you, they are an investment.
-Spend the most you can afford on a quality item, you will not be disappointed.
-Don’t get sticker shocked, YES, it will be slightly more expensive, a lot goes into good design, if you love it, you will wear it, over and over.
-Be smart and shop around, there are deals on past season products, but if you’re shopping the latest looks expect to pay full price.
+I live by the expression “cost per wear.”
+Whether it’s a cool pair of Acne Studios jeans or a pricey Max Mara dress I purchased 22 years ago, I wear them both to death.
+Done right, classic pieces will never fail you.
+They are an investment.
+Spend the most you can afford on a quality item, and you will not be disappointed.
+Don’t be sticker shocked.
+YES, it will be slightly more expensive, a lot goes into good design, if you love it, you will wear it, over and over.
+Be smart and shop around.
+There are deals on past-season products, but if you’re shopping for the latest looks, expect to pay full price.

 Miranda Priestly: This “stuff”?
 Oh… okay.
 I see.
 You think this has nothing to do with you.

 You go to your closet and you select out, oh I don’t know, that lumpy blue sweater, for instance, because you’re trying to tell the world that you take yourself too seriously to care about what you put on your back.
 But what you don’t know is that that sweater is not just blue, it’s not turquoise, it’s not lapis, it’s actually cerulean.